aben20807/TOC-Project-2017/README.md

 ## Usage
 Initial state: `user`
 Input `go to state1` then bot go to state1 state in user state.
-In state1, bot will say hello with your first name, and send a photo.
+In state1, bot will say hello with your first name, and send a image.
 Typing any thing in state1 you will always receive `OuO`.
 If you type `give me fsm` bot will send a fsm url and go back user state.